Hua-Zhou/ConstrainedLasso.jl/docs/src/demo/tumor.md

   &		&		&		 &			    &  & 1\\
 \end{pmatrix} \in \mathbb{R}^{(2P-1)\times p}.$$

 As discussed in [Gaines, B.R. and Zhou, H., (2016)](../references.md), the sparse fused lasso can be reformulated and solved as a constrained lasso problem.
 (For details of the reformulation, see Section 2 of [[3](../references.md)]).
 Here, we demonstrate solving the generalized lasso problem as constrained lasso, using `genlasso.jl` in **ConstrainedLasso** package.
+Note that the performance of `genlasso.jl` will be slow with large size problems because it involves the singular value decomposition (SVD).